OpenContributionsProject/.github/profile/README.md

 We plan on tackling two project focuses, in order of complexity:

-- **Describing**: writing convincing, data-backed resources for why open source contributions are in company’s best interests.
+- **Explaining**: writing convincing, data-backed resources for why open source contributions are in company’s best interests.
 - **Quantifying**: creating a tracking service that spotlights open source contributions already being done by companies.

 ## Explaining Open Source Contributions